animir/node-rate-limiter-flexible/README.md

 It may result to floating number of allowed actions.
 If an action with a same `key` is launched on one worker several times in sequence, limiter will reach out of points soon.
-Omit it if you want strictly use Redis and deal with errors from it
+Omit it if you want strictly deal with store errors

+**Note:** `insuranceLimiter` automatically setup `blockDuration` and `execEvenly` to same values as in parent to avoid unexpected behaviour

 #### Options specific to Cluster